jasonwi1202/Survey-Segmentation/README.md

 ### Prerequisites

-To run the notebook, the easiest method to get all required software is to install Anaconda.
+To run the notebook yourself, install Anaconda to get all of the required software.
 It will come with a Python environment, Jupyter Notebook, and an IDE (Spyder) to run your Python code.
+If you just want to view the notebook, click on the ipynb file and GitHub will display the contents within the browser for you.

 ## Deployment